jasonchadwick/advent2020/README.md

 # advent2020

-Advent of Code 2020, done in Clojure.
+Advent of Code 2020, started in Clojure (and finished 5 months later in Julia)